alexandrepasc/fbAuto/README.md

 <br>
 <br>
 Example for the file search.xml. <br>
-The file should be located on the project root folder. <br>
+The file should be located on the app folder. <br>
-The data for this file have to be copied from the file data/PagesList.xml, created by the app. <br><br>
+The data for this file have to be copied from the file app/data/PagesList.xml, created by the application. <br><br>
 \<?xml version="1.0" encoding="UTF-8"?> <br>
 \<search> <br>
 &nbsp;&nbsp;&nbsp;&nbsp;\<pageId>1\</pageId> <br>